ngxbac/Kaggle-Recursion-Cellular/README.md

 This repository is used for Recursion Cellular Image Classification.
 The writeup can be found in [here](https://www.kaggle.com/c/recursion-cellular-image-classification/discussion/110337)

+Below you can find a outline of how to reproduce my solution for the <Competition Name> competition.
+If you run into any trouble with the setup/code or have any questions please contact me at <ngxbac.dt@gmail.com>

 The pipeline of this repository is shown as bellows
 ![Pipeline](images/pipeline.png)